bobmonsour/11tybundle.dev/src/posts/2023/11ty-bundle-16.md

 date: 2023-09-01
 tags:
   - 11ty Bundle
+youtubeId: yXcxvBJuULU
 ---

 > TL;DR Zach's [demo video](https://www.youtube.com/watch?v=yXcxvBJuULU) of CloudCannon's configuration and CMS while showing off [esif.dev](https://esif.dev/).
 13 new posts and 10 new sites.
 I'm back from vacation...only to be leaving again.
 If you want to jump to the posts...[go ahead](#newposts), I won't be offended.

 Wow!
 It's been more than 2 weeks since I've posted one of these.
 It feels like an eternity.
 With August being August, I had a birthday last week (68 ain't so bad), and we traveled a bit.
 I've been keeping up with adding content if you've been watching the [Firehose](/firehose/) page.

-Zach put out a cool video that you can watch here or [on YouTube](https://www.youtube.com/watch?v=yXcxvBJuULU).
+Zach put out a cool video that you can watch below or [on YouTube](https://www.youtube.com/watch?v=yXcxvBJuULU).
 It's nice to get a look at how CloudCannon works, both the build part and the CMS part.

-<iframe src="https://www.youtube.com/embed/yXcxvBJuULU?si=7Do5I9l4vwA0OL-f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% set videoTitle = "From Zero to CMS in 2 Minutes with CloudCannon and Eleventy" %}
+{% set videoId = youtubeId %}
+{% include 'partials/youtube.njk' %}

 What's really cool is that he demo's the capabilities by building a microsite that he calls [Educational, Sensational, Inspirational, Foundational](https://esif.dev/), aka [esif.dev](https://esif.dev/).
 Zach asked the community to suggest "what blog posts were most influential to how you build for the web?"
 There's something for everyone to learn from.
 Be sure to [check it out](https://esif.dev/).